aidanreilly/sines/README.md

 ### Optional

-Control individual sine wave amplitudes with 16n or other midi controller, on midi cc's 32-47, channel 1.
+Control individual sine wave amplitudes with 16n or other midi controller, default is midi cc 32-47, channel 1.